The Dangers of Gas Station Sex Pills

 Types of Gas Station Sex Pills

-Some of the gas station sexual enhancement products on the market today have built themselves decent brand recognition as over-the-counter sex pills.
-These gray area (fake) gas station Viagra doses don’t need to be prescribed by a healthcare professional.
+Some of the gas station sexual enhancement products on the market today have built themselves decent brand recognition as so-called over-the-counter sex pills.
+ED, PE and whatever else you’re struggling with — these products claim to solve (and enhance) everything.

-• Horny goat weed (also called epidendrum) has been shown to provide small benefits to erectile dysfunction in testing on animals (no, they weren’t goats).
+• Horny goat weed (also called epimedium) has been shown to provide small benefits to erectile dysfunction in testing on animals due to an ingredient, icariin.
 But there are no significant human studies showing whether or not these effects can translate to people.

 • Red ginseng products lack much scientific evidence to show any value for ED treatment.
-Our blog has more research on ginseng and ED.
+We’ve written more about the research on ginseng and ED.

 • Yohimbine may increase sex drive, but it also isn’t clear how Yohimbine compares in effectiveness to regular ED medications.
 It can also have a lot of side effects (including some serious ones).